andrasq/node-qmock/Readme.md

 #### stub.callArguments

 Array with the arguments from the last call to the stub.
-Also available as `stub.args`.

 #### stub.callResult